ZongYongyue/DCorrelators.jl/README.md

 # DCorrelators.jl

- A frontend for calculating dynamical correlation functions and related observables based on time evolution matrix-product states methods.
+ A convenient frontend for calculating dynamical correlation functions and related observables based on matrix-product states time evolution methods.

+## Introduction

+- The symbolic operator representation of a quantum lattice system in condensed matter physics the package `QuantumLattices`(https://github.com/Quantum-Many-Body/QuantumLattices.jl.git)

+- The matrix-product states time evolution methods such as TEBD, MPO $W^{II}$ and TDVP are based on packages   `ITensors`(https://github.com/ITensor/ITensors.jl.git) and `MPSKit`(https://github.com/QuantumKitHub/MPSKit.jl.git)